Jamalam360/nixos/README.md

 ## Folders

 - `custom` contains custom derivations.
+- `devshell-templates` contains example devshells that I can copy into my projects.
 - `machines` contains a `configuration.nix` and `hardware-configuration.nix` for each machine.
 - `modules` contains reusable modules used to configure machines.
 - `secrets` contains secrets encrypted using Sops.